Sage-Bionetworks-Workflows/dockstore-tool-picardtools/README.md

 ## Continuous Deployment and Versioning

-This template uses GitHub actions to perform automated versioning, version bumping, building of tagged Docker images, and pushing images to DockerHub.
+This repository uses GitHub actions to perform automated versioning, version bumping, building of tagged Docker images, and pushing images to DockerHub.

 ### CI